How to Retire in Canada

 • Be 65 years of age or older

-• Have Canadian citizenship or permanent residency of Canada
+• Have Canadian citizenship or permanent residency in Canada

-• Have lived in Canada for a minimum of 10 years since the age of 18
+• Have lived in Canada for a minimum of 10 years since turning 18

 How Does the Parent and Grandparent Super Visa Differ From a Multiple Entry Visitor Visa?

-Most visitors to Canada can visit for a period of up to six months.
-If you want to stay for a longer period, you will have to apply for an extension and will be required to pay a fee.
-By obtaining a parent and grandparent super visa, as an eligible parent or grandparent, you will be able to stay in the country a lot longer.
+Most visitors to Canada can visit for up to six months.
+If you want to stay longer, you will have to apply for an extension and will be required to pay a fee.
+By obtaining a parent and grandparent super visa, as an eligible parent or grandparent, you can stay in the country a lot longer.

 • Security issues